Afantor/TFT_hSPI/README.md

 # Default
 #### Pinout

-*We have several kinds of M5Cores, There is [their difference in schematic](https://github.com/m5stack/M5-Schematic/blob/master/Core/hardware_difference_between_cores.md).*
+*We have several kinds of ESP32-DevKit.*

 **LCD(ili9341) & Touch(XPT2046)**